Skip to Content

 how to care for a banana plant in a pot or in the ground

-Once you’ve chosen the sunniest spot in your yard, dig a hole that is about 1.5 times larger and deeper than your banana plant’s current pot.
-That meant our hole was pretty big—the plant had a decent root system established already!
+Once you’ve chosen the sunniest spot in your yard, dig a hole that is about 1.5 times larger and deeper than your banana plant’s root ball.
+If you are planting something that’s in a pot, take it out of the pot and brush off the loose soil to examine the root ball for size.

-We dug our hole and then dumped a few inches of potting soil and leaf compost in the bottom of it.
+We dug our hole and then dumped a few inches of leaf compost in the bottom of it.
+You can buy this in bags at the garden center.
 We have awful rocky clay-like dirt here, so we wanted to add something a bit more well-draining with some additional nutrients.
+You can backfill with some of your native dirt and mix it in, too.

 banana plant cutting in a bag